2nd Annual IG Leadership Summit: San Diego March 30 & 31, 2023

 Dr. Pieter van der Walt MDQM, Data Integrity Manager, Discovery Limited (South Africa)

-Chair: Robert Smallwood MBA CIP IGP, Institute for IG, IG World, author of Information Governance
+Chair: Robert Smallwood MBA CIGO, CIGO/AI, CIP IGP, author of the seminal book, Information Governance:Concepts, Strategies, and Best Practices.

 Martin Keen has worked as an Editor and Events Coordinator at IGWorld magazine, and as the HUD Coordinator, Hedge Funds Analyst, and IT Coordinator for a major real estate firm; also, he was a Technical Project Consultant developing technical proposals for NASA Small Business Innovation Research (SBIR) submissions.